codefellows/seattle-ops-102d9/class-07/README.md

 - What are protocols?
 - What does a DHCP server do?
 - What is the diffence between static IP, dynamic IP and reserved IP addresses?
+- How do I exit my SSH connection in the terminal?

 <!-- ### How
 - What does the code we need to write have to do to solve these problems?